 Jerry M. Feeney is licensed by the New York State Department of State to teach continuing education courses to licensed brokers and real estate agents.
 He is able to provide continuing education credits for the following courses: Fair Housing and 1031 Exchange.
 He also teaches Agency Law and Agency Disclosure classes at other broker education venues.

 A few notable locations at which Mr. Feeney has taught are: the Real Estate Board of New York (REBNY), Douglas Elliman, Academy for Continuing Education ACE Symposium, Douglas Elliman’s national sales and networking conference ReInvent, Greenwich Village Society for Historic Preservation (GVSHP), etc.

 He has also written numerous articles of great benefit to brokers and real estate agents.
 Please follow the link here to read them.
-Below is some information regarding the Continuing Education requirement brokers and real estate agents must fulfill to renew their license.
+Below is some feedback on Jerry’s classes and information regarding the Continuing Education requirement brokers and real estate agents must fulfill to renew their license.